Atriumboks smal

 SU - highlights

-One month of SU counts as a grant (et klip).
-The overall SU is portioned in 70 grants which equals 70 months of SU.
+One month of SU counts as one grant portion (1 “klip”).
+The overall SU is divided into up to 70 grants portions which equals 70 months of SU.
 This means that for a higher education you can receive SU for 70 months.
-The 70 grants equal 6 years of studies (5 years and 10 months).
+The 70 grants portions equal 6 years of studies (5 years and 10 months).

 SU is transferred to your NemKonto account, and you are in charge of registering which account is your NemKonto.

 You receive your SU in advance.
-This means that you will be receiving your SU for the month of November already at the end of October.
+For example, you will be receiving your SU for the month of November already at the end of October.

-When you start your education, you will be granted SU corresponding to the education’s prescribed duration in months.
+When you start your education, you will be granted SU corresponding to your study programme’s standard duration in months.

-If you are admitted to your first higher education course no later than two years after having completed your qualifying exam, you will receive SU to the prescribed duration of the education + 12 extra grant portions.
-These extra grants (klip) can be used if you are delayed in your studies or you change your programme.
+If you are admitted to your first higher education course no later than two years after having completed your qualifying exam, you will receive SU to the standard duration of the education + 12 extra grant portions.
+These extra grant portions can be used if you are delayed in your studies or you change your study programme.

-For students with a professional bachelor’s degree (professionsbachelor) rated for more than 3 years, or a BSc programme with Propedeutics, please look up the possibilities for expanding the frame for your SU.
+For students with a professional bachelor’s degree (professionsbachelor) with a duration of more than 3 years, or a BSc programme with propedeutics, please look up the possibilities for expanding the frame for your SU.

 • You can apply for SU one month before the month where you qualify for SU at the earliest.
 If you can receive SU from September, you can apply at the earliest August 1.